Joins

 "SEO"

-The subquery first joins employees with departments, then the result is joined with projects.
+The subquery first joins employees with departments; the result is then joined with projects.

 Join with CTEs